Pray for us during our time of retreat; we shall keep you in our prayers.

 Our Listen III or Monastery Norms (specific to our monastic guidance) take all this into account and very simply states a list of items to support this continuing formation including “annual retreats” (M111.g).
 Simple…However, this yearly week of retreat is so important within our monastic life that it is even written into our contracts so we that may set at least a week aside for personal and private prayer, reflection, community, and Reconciliation.

-Retreat allows for a deepening of relationship with God in the silence of our day (including meals).
-This silence is broken only by Father’s conferences and our celebrations of community prayer and Eucharist.
+Retreat allows for a deepening of relationship with God in the silence of our day.
+This silence (including meals) will be broken only by Sister’s conferences and our celebrations of community prayer and Eucharist.
 However, the silence isn’t still, it is nurtured through our personal prayer and is active in our sisters’ personal reflection on the conferences.
 All this additional time in prayer reminds us to follow Saint Benedict’s injunction on the oratory:

 “Let the oratory be what is is called, a place of prayer; and let nothing else be done there or kept there.
 When the Work of God is ended, let all go out in perfect silence, and let reverence for God be observed, so that any sister who may wish to pray privately will not be hindered by another’s misconduct.
 And that other times also, if anyone should want to pray by herself, let her go in simply and pray, not in a loud voice but with tears and fervor of heart.
 She who does not say her prayers in this way, therefore, shall not be permitted to remain in the oratory when the Work of God is ended, lest another be hindered, as we have said” (Rule of Benedict 52).

 Retreat Week Prayer & Eucharist (June 2-8):